 Our cheerful chairlady, followed up Norman’s talk by giving a cheque to Peter Ginn for the planting of new proteas at the George Botanical Gardens.
 As Peter gratefully received the money, he said the existing proteas there had come to the end of their life span and it was necessary for new proteas to be planted to maintain the habitat of the Cape sugarbirds.

 And as was expected, our lunch at Sedgefield's popular local restaurant, Montecello was excellent and enjoyed by all!

 Peter Ginn is well-known and much loved for his generous sharing of his broad knowledge of all things pertaining to the natural history of Southern Africa.
 With qualifications in Geology, Geography and Chemistry combined with the discipline of Athletics coach and referee, he is clearly a man who enjoys being in the outdoors.

 A teacher for many years at Peterhouse, Marondera, Zimbabwe, he has an easy and interesting way of imparting information along with a good smattering of humour to his fellow birders.
 We are so fortunate to have his expertise available to us in the Lakes Bird Club.
 He has contributed articles to many magazines and written several books including the perennial 1970‘s Zimbabwe Bundu Series and many other significant birding books.

-Peter’s latest book “Basic Bird ID in Southern Africa” is co-authored with Geoff McIlleron.
-It offers a down-to-earth system for newcomers in the field of birding, using a proven formula that remains valid even amongst experienced birders.
+Peter’s book “Basic Bird ID in Southern Africa” is co-authored with Geoff McIlleron.
+It offers a down-to-earth system for newcomers in the field of birding, using a proven formula that remains valid even among experienced birders.
 It helps readers master observation skills that will enable them to become proficient in the tricky task of identifying birds in the field.
 Clear and concise text is supported with full-colour photographs.

 It is an excellent book for beginners of all ages.